Be the first to know

 Sign up for a weekly dose of tech hiring news and updates.

-This year we've spent a lot of time thinking about how to improve tech recruitment for experienced developers and the different tools hiring teams need to get high-quality insights without sacrificing on the candidate's experience.
+This year we’ve spent a lot of time thinking about how to improve technical interviewing for experienced developers and the different tools technical hiring teams need to get high-quality insights without sacrificing on candidate experience.

 “Altogether, it’s been a busy year.” – John Bailey, Director of Product

-Not only have we shipped a record number of enhancements, we've worked with our clients to help them embed objective assessments more deeply into their workflows, across more teams than ever before.
-We've launched a new website, outgrown our offices in both Warsaw and San Francisco, and just released our inaugural Developer Report based off survey responses from over 2,000 developers.
+Not only have we shipped a record number of enhancements, we’ve worked with our clients to help them embed objective assessments more deeply into their workflows, across more teams than ever before leveling up their technical hiring process.
+We’ve launched a new website, outgrown our offices in both Warsaw and San Francisco, and just released our inaugural Developer Report based off of survey responses from over 2,000 developers.

 Here are our 2018 Product Highlights:

 DevOps, Big Data, QA, Django, Blockchain, .NET, Laravel, Spring, Hibernate, Data Science NumPy, Java Streams, Python, and Ruby on Rails – these are all applied skills and technologies the Codility Platform can now automatically assess.

 In 2018, we’ve released tasks covering a broad range of skills, and in particular, we’ve introduced Real-life Engineering Skills to our library.
 This new style of task provides a way to assess a candidate’s everyday applied engineering skills, great for assessing experienced developers who’ve worked in the industry for a few years or more.